Universal Deformation Rings of Finitely Generated Gorenstein-Projective Modules over Finite Dimensional Algebras: Examples

+It follows from the example given in \cite[\S 5]{liu-xi} that $\A$ and $\Gamma$ are both non-self-injective Gorenstein $\k$-algebras with finite injective dimension $2$.
+Moreover, $\A$ and $\Gamma$ are stably equivalent of Morita type and thus singularly equivalent of Morita type in the sense of Definition \ref{defi:3.2}.
+On the other hand, $\A$ is also a monomial algebra in which there is no overlap (see \cite[Example 5.10]{chen-shen-zhou}).
+In particular, $V=\A(\alpha\beta)$ is the unique (up to isomorphism) finitely generated indecomposable non-projective Gorenstein-projective left $\A$-module.
+Since $\Omega V=V$, it follows by Theorem \ref{thmmon} that $R(\A,V)$ is universal and isomorphic to $\k[\![t]\!]/(t^2)$.
+Therefore by Theorem \ref{thm01} (iii), we obtain that if $W$ is a finitely generated indecomposable Gorenstein-projective left $\Gamma$-module, then the versal deformation ring $R(\Gamma,W)$ is universal and isomorphic either to $\k$ or to $\k[\![t]\!]/(t^2)$. \end{example}

-Let $\A$ be a finite dimensional $\k$-algebra and let $V$ be a left $\A$-module with finite dimension over $\k$ and such that $\SEnd_\A(V)=\k$.
+\begin{remark} Let $\A$ be a finite dimensional $\k$-algebra and let $V$ be a left $\A$-module with finite dimension over $\k$ and such that $\SEnd_\A(V)=\k$.
 Assume that $\A$ is a basic self-injective $\k$-algebra.
-It follows from e.g. \cite[Cor.
-4.3]{skow} that $\A$ is also Frobenius.
-Then by \cite[Thm.
-1.1]{blehervelez}, we have that the versal deformation rings $R(\A,V)$ and $R(\A, \Omega V)$ are both universal and isomorphic in $\hat{\Ca}$.
-In view of Theorem \ref{thm01} (ii), for when $\A$ is an arbitrary finite-dimensional $\k$-algebra and $V$ is a finitely generated Gorenstein-projective left $\A$-module, we have that both versal deformation rings $R(\A, V)$ and $R(\A, \Omega V)$ are universal.
+It follows from e.g. \cite[Prop.
+IV.3.9]{skow3} that $\A$ is also Frobenius.
+Then by Remark \ref{selfuni}, we have that the versal deformation rings $R(\A,V)$ and $R(\A, \Omega V)$ are both universal and isomorphic in $\hat{\Ca}$.
+In view of Theorem \ref{thm01} (ii), when $\A$ is an arbitrary finite dimensional $\k$-algebra and $V$ is a finitely generated Gorenstein-projective left $\A$-module, we have that both versal deformation rings $R(\A, V)$ and $R(\A, \Omega V)$ are universal.
 However, we do not know at this point if in general they are also isomorphic in $\hat{\Ca}$ or not.
-After looking at the examples of the algebras $\A_0$, $\A_1$ and $\A_2$ in \S \ref{section5}, we would like to conjecture that this is true for at least when $\A$ is a Gorenstein $\k$-algebra.
+Looking at the algebras $\A$ in Theorem \ref{thmmon} and Example \ref{exam1}, a natural question to ask seems to be whether this is true more generally, or at least when $\A$ is a Gorenstein $\k$-algebra. \end{remark}